 Do all car insurance companies accept checks?

-Most major car insurance companies accept various payment methods, including checks.
+Most major car insurance companies accept various payment methods, including paper, electronic, and cashier’s checks.
 For instance, popular insurers like Progressive, State Farm, GEICO, and Allstate accept check payments.

-You also may be able to log into the insurance company’s website or mobile app and enter your checking and routing numbers to send an electronic check.
 The advantage of setting up auto pay with an electronic check is that you don’t have to worry about potential late payments.

 Recent quotes for other Insurify users

 *Quotes generated for Insurify users within the last 10 days.
-Last updated on November 20, 2024
+Last updated on December 19, 2024.
+Actual quotes may vary based on the policy buyer’s unique driver profile.

 *Quotes generated for Insurify users within the last 10 days.
-Last updated on November 20, 2024
+Last updated on December 19, 2024.
+Actual quotes may vary based on the policy buyer’s unique driver profile.

-How your credit score affects car insurance rates
+How your credit affects car insurance rates

 California, Hawaii, Massachusetts, Michigan, Oregon, and Utah prohibit or limit insurance companies’ use of credit information in determining your insurance rates.
 But unless you live in one of those states, your credit history will influence your insurance premiums.